njyjn/docs/developing-connectors/sdk/action.md

   ]
 }
 ```
-The only thing that is different would be how we define the output.

 Let's use a predefined object in `object_definitions`, which is similar to the nomenclature used in the response.

 ```ruby
 object_definitions: {